dojo/dojo.io/site/source/tutorials/1020_registries/index.md

 {% include_codefile 'demo/finished/biz-e-corp/src/main.ts' line:30 %}

 {% aside 'Registries Everywhere!' %}
-A `registry` can also be used to define widgets with non visual responsibilities, such as state injection and routing.
-To learn more, take a look at the [container tutorial](../comingsoon.html) and [routing tutorial](../comingsoon.html) .
+A `registry` can also be used to define widgets with non-visual responsibilities, such as state injection and routing.
+To learn more, take a look at the [container tutorial](../1010_containers_and_injecting_state/) and [routing tutorial](../comingsoon.html) .
 {% endaside %}

-At the moment we haven't affected the application, however we now have a handle to a `registry` that we can start to define widgets.
-Once the widgets are defined in the `registry` they will be available through the application and can be used by switching the concrete class in `w()` with the `registry` label.
+At the moment we haven't affected the application, however we now have a handle to a `registry` where we can start to define widgets.
+Once the widgets are defined in the `registry`, they will be available through the application and can be used by switching the concrete class in `w()` with the `registry` label.

 {% instruction 'Add the widget imports to `main.ts`.' %}